 1 Introduction

 2 Statutory Framework

 3 Roles and responsibilities

 4 Types of abuse / specific safeguarding issues

+5 Procedures

-5 Children potentially at risk of greater harm
+6 Children potentially at risk of greater harm

-6 Procedures

 7 Training

-8 Professional confidentiality
+8 Information sharing and confidentiality

-9 Records and information sharing
+9 Child Protection records

 10 Interagency working

 11 Allegations about members of the workforce

-12 Use of reasonable force
+12 Behaviour, use of physical intervention and reasonable force

 13 Whistleblowing

 Appendix A Children and Families Service Map and Key Contacts

 Appendix B Essex Windscreen of Need and levels of intervention

 Appendix C Missing Children Protocol

-Author: Jo Barclay, Safeguarding Manager for Schools and Early Years Date: August 2021
+1. Introduction

-CHILD PROTECTION POLICY FOR THAXTED PRIMARY SCHOOL 1.
-Introduction Schools and their staff form part of the wider safeguarding system for children.
+Schools and their staff form part of the wider safeguarding system for children.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.

-(Keeping Children Safe in Education - DfE, 2020) This Child Protection policy is for all staff, parents, governors, volunteers and the wider school community.
-It forms part of the safeguarding arrangements for our school and should be read in conjunction with the following: - Keeping Children Safe in Education (DfE, 2020) - the school Behaviour policy; - the school Staff Code of Conduct: - the safeguarding response to children missing from education - the role of the designated safeguarding lead (Annex B of KCSIE) Safeguarding and promoting the welfare of children (everyone under the age of 18) is defined in Keeping Children Safe in Education as: - Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes 2.
-Statutory framework There is government guidance set out in Working Together (HMG, 2018) on how agencies must work in partnership to keep children safe.
+(Keeping Children Safe in Education - DfE, 2023)

+This Child Protection policy is for all staff, parents, governors, volunteers and the wider school community.
+It forms part of the safeguarding arrangements for our school and should be read in conjunction with the following:

+the Behathe Staff the safe, the role g Children Safe in Education (DfE, 2023) aviour policy f Behaviour policy (sometimes called Staff Code of Conduct) guarding response to children missing from education of the designated safeguarding lead (Annex C of KCSIE) eguarding scation as g and promoting the welfare of children (everyone under the age of 18) is defined in Keeping Children Safe in s: Protecting children from maltreatment Preventing impairment of children's mental and physical health or development Ensuring that children grow up in circumstances consistent with the provision of safe and effective care Taking action to enable all children to have the best outcomes

+Our school has a whole-school approach to safeguarding, which ensures that keeping children safe is at the heart of everything we do and underpins all systems, processes and policies.
+It is important that our values are understood and shared by all children, staff, parents/carers, governors and the wider school community.
+Only by working in partnership, can we truly keep children safe.

+2. Statutory framework

+There is government guidance set out in Working Together (DfE, 2018) on how agencies must work in partnership to keep children safe.
 This guidance places a shared and equal duty on three Safeguarding Partners (the Local Authority, Police and Health) to work together to safeguard and promote the welfare of all children in their area under multi-agency safeguarding arrangements.
 These arrangements sit under the Essex Safeguarding Children Board (ESCB).
-In Essex, the statutory partners are Essex County Council, Essex Police and five of the seven Clinical Commissioning Groups covering the county.
+In Essex, the statutory partners are Essex County Council, Essex Police and three NHS Integrated Care Boards covering the county.

 Section 175 of the Education Act 2002 (Section 157 for Independent schools) places a statutory responsibility on the governing body to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school.
-3 | Page Author: Jo Barclay, Safeguarding Manager for Schools and Early Years